JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 I took it up from the sand, and looked for the mark.

-I found the mark, and read–MY OWN NAME.
+I found the mark, and read–_My Own Name_.

 There were the familiar letters which told me that the nightgown was mine.
 I looked up from them.
 There was the sun; there were the